These numbers won’t surprise you.

 - Company Name

-We connect with more than one person at a company via LinkedIn using marketing automation tools.
-That creates a first touchpoint connection with your target market.
+We connect with more than one person at a company via LinkedIn.
+That creates a first touchpoint.

-Don’t pitch your software products straight away without getting to know your prospects.
-You’ll just get rejections.
+Don’t pitch your software products directly.
 Instead, engage with comments, share interesting content, and add value.

 If you’re serious about growing your sales pipelines, check out our guide to SaaS account-based marketing.
 The guide has some great sales enablement tips.